danbikle/aispy/readme.txt

 - During idea startup, install scala plugin

-- I should click the open icon if it is presented
+- Wait for the open project window.

-- With IntelliJ, open this file: ~ann/aispy/swd/build.gradle
+- Open project via this file: ~ann/aispy/swd/build.gradle

 - I should 'click-through' the forms

+- Pay close attention to the busy-indicator at the bottom.

+- Pay close attention to the IntelliJ-start-shell

+- Do nothing if IntelliJ is busy.

+- I should open this file:
+  ~/aispy/sparkling-water-droplet/src/main/scala/water/droplets/SparklingWaterDroplet.scala

 - I should 'define' Project JDK (which is /home/ann/jdk)